MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

     - [Can we call a third-party API directly from the Virtual Agent action, without going through a flow?](#can-we-call-a-third-party-api-directly-from-the-virtual-agent-action-without-going-through-a-flow)
     - [How do I work with my data in Microsoft Flow?]
     - [If we have authentication for the user, can we pass user authentication info to a flow?]
+    - [Can I share the flows I created with other users?]
+    - [How do I move or copy my flows between different envrironments?]
+    - [Where can I find out more about Microsoft Flows?]
 - [Deployment](#deployment)
     - [How do I share my bot with others?](#how-do-i-share-my-bot-with-others)
     - [How I install the bot in a Modern SharePoint site?
 Is there any additional work that will be required if the given Modern SharePoint restricts embedding code from external sites?](#how-i-install-the-bot-in-a-modern-sharepoint-site-is-there-any-additional-work-that-will-be-required-if-the-given-modern-sharepoint-restricts-embedding-code-from-external-sites)